 Technical implications of source code access 🔐

 The incident focused on a source code repository, a critical component containing the logic of applications and security tools.
-Although Trellix claims that no customer data was exposed, access to this type of repository allows an attacker to study vulnerabilities, search for embedded keys, or modify software in future versions if the vector is not controlled.
-The company has not detailed whether the access was read-only or if files were extracted, a key piece of data for assessing the real risk to its product ecosystem.
+Although Trellix claims that no client data was exposed, access to this type of repository allows an attacker to study vulnerabilities, search for embedded keys, or modify the software in future versions if the vector is not controlled.
+The company has not detailed whether the access was read-only or if files were extracted, a key piece of data to assess the real risk to its product ecosystem.

 The locksmith who forgot to lock their workshop door 🔑

 Trellix, which sells digital protection, has had to protect itself.
-It's like the neighborhood locksmith leaving their workshop door open for a while.
-Luckily, they swear the customer didn't notice and that the thief only saw the lock blueprints, not the keys to your doors.
-But one can't help but wonder if, while they sell you a padlock, someone is copying the instruction manual to open it without a key.
+It is as if the neighborhood locksmith left their workshop door open for a while.
+Luckily, they swear the client didn't notice and that the thief only saw the lock blueprints, not the keys to your doors.
+But one cannot help but wonder if, while they sell you a padlock, someone is copying the instruction manual to open it without a key.